The New Canon focuses on

 the reader.
 As a result, few contemporary novels are better suited

-The Known World.
+for a classroom discussion than The Known World.
 But even if

 you have left the classroom behind (or replaced it with a different